-He also won the Mountains Jersey in the year’s Tour as well.
+He also won the Mountains Jersey in that year’s Tour as well.

-Born the youngest of ten children, Maes rode his first race in 1928, wherein he was immediately recognized as a rising young talent.
+Born the youngest of ten children, Maes rode his first race in 1928, when he was immediately recognized as a rising young talent.

 Maes later embarked upon a professional racing career in 1932, and within a short time managed to win two races.

 However, the following season catapulted Maes to celebrity status amongst the Belgian people, after winning the 1933 Critérium International de Cyclocross, which was considered the unofficial cyclocross world championship of the day, followed by his first major victory after claiming the prestigious Paris–Roubaix Classic.